 You can purchase your insurance from any of these companies.
 Or, if possible, consider these options as a good start for your search.

 The Standard Plan offers low coverage but at an affordable price.
-However, the Explorer Plan provides an extended coverage plan at a premium cost.
+However, the Explorer Plan provides extended coverage at a premium cost.

-When it comes to diabetics, World Nomads has a travel plan for all kinds of medical costs incurred in a foreign country.
-This insurance policy generally covers:
+Regarding diabetics, World Nomads has a travel plan for all medical costs incurred in a foreign country.
+This insurance policy generally covers the following:

 - Hospitalization costs